Set Page Breaks in Word- Tutorial and Instructions

 How to Set Page Breaks in Word: Video Lesson

 The following video lesson, titled “Setting Page and Section Breaks,” shows how to set page breaks in Word.
-This video is from our complete Word training, titled “Mastering Word Made Easy v.2016-2013.”
+This video is from our complete Word tutorial, titled “Mastering Word Made Easy v.2019 and 365.”